 Formed in 2003, the Ann Arbor Book Festival’s mission is to promote reading, heighten awareness of literacy challenges, and showcase the rich culture of the written word in Michigan and beyond.
 Each year a diverse group of community leaders committed to literature, language, and the arts in Michigan plans the Festival.
-While the festival is located in Ann Arbor, it is regional in its scope and interest.
+While the festival is located in Ann Arbor and Ypsilanti, it is regional in its scope and interest.

 All books, poems, songs, plays begin with the exacting and thrilling art of writing.
 The Ann Arbor Book Festival is committed to encouraging folks to pick up their pens and write.
 Check out some of the Writer’s Conferences from our previous book festivals.